Duets (Glee): Plot

 Finn and his girlfriend Rachel Berry (Lea Michele) initially practice singing "Don't Go Breaking My Heart", but Rachel suggests they should throw the competition so Sam can win, to make him more likely to stay in the glee club.
-When Sam has a slushee thrown in his face by bullies, Quinn (Dianna Agron) helps him to clean up.
+When Sam has a slushee thrown in his face by Dave Karofsky (Max Adler) and Azimio (James Earl), Quinn (Dianna Agron) helps him to clean up.
 They subsequently become duet partners, and during a rehearsal he attempts to kiss her.
 Quinn is upset and tells him they cannot sing together, but she is later convinced to reconsider by Rachel.
 Rachel and Finn, dressed as a schoolgirl and a priest in an intentionally offensive move to damage their chances of victory, perform "With You I'm Born Again" by Billy Preston and Syreeta Wright.
 Sam and Quinn sing "Lucky" by Jason Mraz and Colbie Caillat.
 The club members all vote for themselves except Finn and Rachel, who vote for the winners, Sam and Quinn.
 Over the victory dinner at Breadstix they form a bond, and Quinn tells Sam that she considers the meal their first date.
+The episode ends with Brittany (Heather Morris) sitting by herself leaning her nose against the meatball as seen in Lady and the Tramp wishing she has a partner by her side like Santana or Artie whom she ended up hurting.

 Noticing that Kurt is lonely and acting more withdrawn, Rachel tells him how much the club members value and accept him and asks him to duet with her for fun now that the competition is over in an act of solidarity.
 The episode ends with them singing the Judy Garland/Barbra Streisand mash-up of "Happy Days Are Here Again" and "Get Happy" for the glee club.